joshbeard/joshbeard.me-website/me.md

 Currently using:

 * [Apple MacBook Air](https://en.wikipedia.org/wiki/MacBook_Air).
 (2015 - Present).
 Runs macOS.
-* Several Work-issued [MacBooks](https://en.wikipedia.org/wiki/MacBook).
+* Several Work-issued [MacBooks](https://en.wikipedia.org/wiki/MacBook) since 2010.
 Runs macOS.
 Used Linux on MacBooks 2010-2013.
+* See my [uses page](/uses/) for more information on what I'm using these days.

 #### Home Servers